dsusco/tp.net-armageddon.org/_site/_units/wave-serpent.md

   - "transport"
 notes:
   |
-    May transport one Wraithguard unit or two infantry units (except Support Weapon Platforms and Wraithguard) without _Jump Packs_ or _Mounted_.
+    May transport one Wraithguard unit or two infantry units (except Support Weapon Platforms) without _Jump Packs_ or _Mounted_; Wraithguard count as two units each.
 weapons:
   -
     id: "twin-shuriken-cannon"